 “He that but looketh on a plate of ham and eggs to lust after it, hath already committed breakfast with it in his heart”C. S. Lewis

 What Does A Pheasant Symbolize?

 As a cousin of the peacock, in which they are also known to flex their jaw-dropping plumage to land a mate, a pheasant represents active energy that is often expressed and attributed to heat, the male energy, as well as vibrant lights, colors, and sounds.
-In China, where these birds originated, they are recognized as a symbol of nobility which is associated with earning a high rank in political, military, or civil service.

 By putting on display their flamboyant, eye-catching colors, male pheasants remind us of the vastness of nature’s diversity and creativity.
 Such beauty has made the males of these species incredibly attractive to their female counterparts, making them symbols of influence, artistry, and sexuality.
 Much like drizzling yourself with a whiff of body spray that women find irresistible, the image of a pheasant flashing its gorgeous feathers is a powerful metaphor, telling us that showing off our creativity and how much of an impact we may have is fine, as long as we know when and how to leverage it at the proper time.

 The pheasant serves as our reminder that regardless of how powerful and dynamic we may be, showcasing our gifts inappropriately, particularly to an indifferent audience, puts all those efforts in vain.
 These birds ask for us to remain true to ourselves and avoid pretending to be someone that we are not.
 By channeling the embodiment of protection and privacy for us and our loved ones, the pheasant symbolizes a keen knowledge of when to expose its real beauty and when to stay hidden to promote safety.